Nassau County Trusts Attorney

 Here are several compelling reasons to consider setting up a trust:

-- Avoid Probate: Trusts allow your estate to bypass the lengthy and often costly probate process, ensuring that your beneficiaries receive their inheritance faster.
+• Avoid probate: Trusts allow your estate to bypass the lengthy and often costly probate process, ensuring that your beneficiaries receive their inheritance faster.

-- Maintain Privacy: Unlike wills, trusts are not public documents, meaning your family's financial matters can remain confidential.
+• Maintain privacy: Unlike wills, trusts are not public documents, meaning your family's financial matters can remain confidential.

-- Control Over Distribution: You can dictate how and when your assets are distributed, which is particularly beneficial if you have minor children or beneficiaries who may not be financially responsible.
+• Control over distribution: You can dictate how and when your assets are distributed, which is particularly beneficial if you have minor children or beneficiaries who may not be financially responsible.

-- Tax Benefits: Certain types of trusts can help minimize estate taxes and protect your assets from creditors.
+• Tax benefits: Certain types of trusts can help minimize estate taxes and protect your assets from creditors.

-- Flexibility: Trusts can be tailored to fit your unique circumstances, allowing for specific terms and conditions that reflect your personal wishes.
+• Flexibility: Trusts can be tailored to fit your unique circumstances, allowing for specific terms and conditions that reflect your personal wishes.

+Having a trust can also facilitate smoother asset management if you become incapacitated, providing a clear directive for your affairs during unforeseen circumstances.
+This ensures continuity and stability for your family, minimizing the stress of decision-making during critical times.
 At Kirshblum Taber PC, our experienced attorneys will guide you through the process of establishing a trust that meets your needs and secures your family's financial future.

 Schedule an initial consultation with our Nassau County trusts lawyer by calling (516) 908-8842 for more information.